richardghirst/PiBits/README.md

 Panalyzer:     A Pi based Logic Analyzer.
 This can be found in a separate repository alongside this one, but is mentioned here for completeness.

+PiFmDma:       A Version of the FM Transmitter software that uses DMA for improved quality and much reduced CPU load.